eniaczhp/ThinProShim16/README.md

 For newcomers, the applications labeled as [*easy to review*](https://github.com/rhboot/shim-review/issues?q=is%3Aopen+is%3Aissue+label%3A%22easy+to+review%22) are recommended to start the contribution process.
 *******************************************************************************
-We try to keep an eye out for issues or PRs related to the Debian side of the ecosystem and participate in other discussions where our contributions seem worthwhile.
+We try to keep an eye out for issues or PRs related to the upstream/Debian/Ubuntu side of the ecosystem and participate in other discussions where our contributions seem worthwhile.